cognitedata/reveal/react-components/src/architecture/base/README.md

 You will probably find the coding style somewhat different than usually done in Reveal.

-1. I use headers to mark a new section in the file.
+1. I use headers to mark sections in a file.
 This is important for fast navigation and to keep the code in correct order.
 The order in the files are:

     - Instance fields.
     - Instance properties